VA Loan Assumption: How It Works (Fees, Eligibility, Entitlement)

-VA home loan assumption is easily one of the most overlooked benefits for veterans – primarily because many veterans aren’t aware that it exists, or don’t understand how the process works.
-However, with the right guidance, assuming a VA loan can be a time-saving and cost-effective method for veterans looking to buy or sell a home.
+VA home loan assumption, also known as a VA loan assumable, is easily one of the most overlooked benefits for veterans, primarily because many veterans aren’t aware that it exists, or don’t understand how the process works.
+However, with the right guidance, a VA loan can be a time-saving and cost-effective method for veterans looking to buy or sell a home.

 What is a VA home loan assumption?